Some Venice history facts and the beginning of empire-building.

-At the beginning of 800 the city, as we know it, was a reality.
-Although it was small and insignificant, and not really a city.
+At the beginning of 800, the city in the lagoon was a reality.
+Though the history-facts of Venice show that it was small and insignificant, and not really a city.
 More like a few islands in the mud, with some buildings on top.
 But it was the capital of the Republic of Venice, it was the bishopric, and it was well defended.
 A few years later they got their saint, Saint Mark, and the stage was ready for the play.
 Building houses and churches are one thing, but these were hard times for anyone trying to build an empire.
 And the Venetians were doing just that.

 If you look at a map at the beginning of the 9th century, you see the tiny republic of Venice squeezed in inside the huge kingdom of the Franks.
 And the Franks were very powerful and dangerous.
 At least until 843, when the vast territory was divided into three parts, the west, the east, and the middle.
 This latter part was ruled by Karl the Great’s grandson Lothair I. When he died in 855, that kingdom again was divided into three parts.
 The Franks in Italy would later become the ground stone of the Holy Roman Empire, but for now, they were weakened.